 Delia and I went to look how Oliver was getting on.
 There were four bicycles, clearly one for each of the Gaffneys.
-The male pattern largest one would possibly be a challenge for me, though I thought I could make it work if I lowered the saddle to its minimal height and found some bicycle clips.
-Then I noticed a pair round the crossbar.
+The male pattern largest one with its high cross-bar would possibly be a challenge for me, though I thought I could make it work if I lowered the saddle to its minimal height and found some bicycle clips.
+Then I noticed a pair hanging on the crossbar.
 Good.
 But I'd have to learn how to ride!

 "Mary.
-It's easy to put the two big bikes one each side, and my bike could fit in the middle if we put a wooden bar across the stall with a notch for the handlebars.
+It's easy to put the two big bikes one on each side, and my bike could fit in the middle if we put a wooden bar across the stall with a notch for the handlebars.
 But Delia's would be in the way."